2796gaurav/mcpconn/README.md

 ## 💬 Support

 If you have questions or need help, please open an issue in the [issue tracker](https://github.com/2796gaurav/mcpconn/issues).

-## 🐍 Supported Python Versions

-`mcpconn` is tested and supported on the following Python versions:

-- Python 3.9
-- Python 3.10
-- Python 3.11
-- Python 3.12